xwmaxwma/xwmaxwma.github.io/_pages/about.md

 I have published serveral research papers and serve as a reviewer including NeurIPS, ICML, ICLR, TGRS, ISPRS, etc. My research interests include remote sensing, computer vision, and multimodality.

-In addition, I am recruiting **research interns** to explore AI technology in Huawei Noah's Ark Lab.
-Feel free to contact me if you are interested!
+In addition, I am recruiting **research interns** in Huawei Noah's Ark Lab to explore AI technology including VLM, Large Model Reasoning Acceleration, etc. Feel free to contact me if you are interested!